md-rs01/Paping/README.md

 # Installation

-## Go ot Directory and run it using cmd or powershell
+## Go to the download Directory and run it using cmd or powershell

 ### Write cmd & press enter
 ![first_use](img/cmd_search.PNG)